apiflask/apiflask/docs/request.md

     pass
 ```

-However, we recommend to create a schema class whenever possible to make the
+However, we recommend creating a schema class whenever possible to make the
 code easy to read and reuse.